 Strength in depth – the story of McDonald’s franchisees

-Many franchisors, particularly when they are starting out, encourage franchisees to contribute ideas for the future success of the brand.
+Many franchisors, particularly when they are starting, encourage franchisees to contribute ideas for the future success of the brand.

-The Big Mac was invented by a franchisee, and that’s been fairly beneficial to McDonald’s…
+A franchisee invented the Big Mac, and that’s been reasonably beneficial to McDonald’s…

 If you’re considering becoming a franchisee or want to franchise your business, it is detrimental to do extensive research.